MarginaliaSearch/MarginaliaSearch/doc/sideloading-howto.md

 This db-file can be processed and loaded into the search engine through the Actions view.

-FIXME: It will currently only point to encyclopedia.marginalia.nu and not main Wikipedia, this should be made configurable.
+FIXME: It will currently only point to en.wikipedia.org, this should be made configurable.

 ## Sideloading Stack Overflow/Stackexchange